 A community service provided by BetaNYC’s Civic Innovation Lab

-We welcome all your data needs!
+We welcome most data questions and needs.
 None is too small (though occasionally, a RADAR may be too large and we try to find it a new home, such as NYU Wagner Capstone classes), and there are never any “dumb” questions.
 Whether you need help locating a dataset, conducting analysis, building a map or analytical tool, our lab is here to help how!
 Check out some of the RADARs we have worked on in the past in our project gallery.

-RADAR has served Borough President Offices, Community Boards, Council Offices, City Agencies, non-profits, community-based organizations and coalitions, universities, and media organizations.
+RADAR serves Borough President Offices, Community Boards, Council Offices, City Agencies, non-profits, community-based organizations and coalitions, universities, and media organizations.
 Do you work at one of these?
 Our services are open to you!
-Not only will we help you meet your needs, but through our process, you will learn new information and skills about data and technology.

-Within a week, we will contact you to ask initial questions, refine the scope of the project, ask initial questions and build an estimated timeline.
+Within a week, we will contact you to refine the scope of the project, ask initial questions and build an estimated timeline.